ShaunCurtis/CEC.FormControls/ReadMe.md

 ##### New abstract class **_FormRecordControlBase<$TValue>$_**

-A new abstract class FormRecordContralBase is added to implement the extra functionality.
+We build the new functionality into a new abstract class FormRecordContralBase.
+This will be the new base calls for our revamped controls.

+The changes:

 Two parameters: